scylladb/scylla-code-samples/Elasticsearch_WRITE_path_using_.cql_and_.csv_as_inputs/README.md

 - The ES index name will be created based on the `.csv` file name
 - The index `_id` field (index partition key) is based on the `PRIMARY KEY` taken from `.cql` schema (simple/composite/compound).
 - The index `_type` field will represent the partition key (PK), in case of a compund key it will use `-` to concatenate the column names.
-- The script will print progress and total rows processed in its output.
+- The script will print progress for every 1000 rows processed and total rows processed in its output.

 **Prerequisites**